 Any time you notice changes with your breasts, you should notify your primary care physician.
 Your physician will perform a breast exam and order additional testing if necessary.
 It is important to remember that developing lumps and other changes with size and sensitivity don’t always mean cancer.
 These symptoms can be caused by a variety of factors such as your hormones or menstrual cycle.
 The sooner you alert your physician to any changes, the faster you can begin treatment if needed – regardless of the cause.

 Many women are nervous about completing their first mammogram.
-As with any aspect of your care, I encourage patients to share their concerns with their physician and ask questions to feel comfortable about your care plan.
+As with any aspect of your care, we encourage patients to share their concerns with their primary care physician or OBGYN and ask questions to feel comfortable about what to expect at your first mammogram.
 It can also be helpful to speak with friends and family members who have had a mammogram.

 The technician performing your exam can be a great resource, answer questions and guide you through what you can expect throughout your exam.
 If you experience any pain during your exam, let your technician know.
 A mammogram can be a bit uncomfortable, but it is a critical part of maintaining your breast health.